 - Communicate clearly.
 Writing in a science notebook or taking lab notes requires precision and clarity.
 Science class is also a great opportunity to express your ideas with others.

-- Form judgements.
+- Form judgments.
 It’s important to think about the “why” of any science project or lesson.
 Part of the scientific method is to draw a conclusion at the end of an experiment.
-This requires making judgements.
+This requires making judgments.

 - Solve problems.
 Science requires you to think about a problem and search out a solution.
 You may have to use logical thinking (inductive reasoning) or math equations to figure out the answer.